wofsauge/IsaacDocs/docs/Room.md

 [ ](#){: .abrep .tooltip .badge }
 #### boolean HasTriggerPressurePlates ( ) {: .copyable aria-label='Functions' }

+Returns true if there are one or more pressure plates in the room.
+(In order to see if the pressure plates are pressed or not, you will have to iterate over the grid entities in the room.)

 ___
 ### Has·Water () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }